Josh Arnold

-Joshua Matthew Arnold (born May 16, 1978) is a radio personality who appears on The Bob & Tom Show.
+Joshua Matthew Arnold (born May 16, 1978) is a radio personality and stand-up comedian who appears on The Bob & Tom Show.
 He is originally from Fenton, Missouri.

 Professional career

 Arnold is a professional comedian and was named the best male comedian in the St. Louis area in 2011.
 Prior to becoming a comedian he worked for Rawlings and taught English in South Korea for almost two years.

 The Bob and Tom Show

 Arnold joined The Bob & Tom Show on August 1, 2016, replacing Scott Potasnik after several weeks of guest hosting.
 Arnold had made numerous appearances as a guest on the show prior to joining it.